Living Sensibly Is the Key to Credit Repair

 Buy a used car

 When you buy a new, you lose a huge portion of its value the minute you drive it off the lot.
 In today’s market, used cars are far from clunkers.
 When you buy a newer used car from a dealer, it looks and feels like new, comes with warranties, and has all the new-car bugs worked out.
-If you’re in the market for a car, buy a used one and apply the money you save to payment of your debts.
-The savings you’ll get by buying used instead of new are so great that if you apply them to your debts, you’ll be well on your way to an improved credit score.
+If you’re in the market for a car, buy a used one and get started the money you save to payment of your debts.
+The savings you’ll get by buying used instead of new are so great that if you get started them to your debts, you’ll be well on your way to an improved credit score.

 Get ahead of the game right now